 1895 - A photo of the Turnverein Hall, here renamed the Music Hall, and the Los Angeles Theatre.
 It's from the Los Angeles Public Library collection.
 By this time the top of the building was identified with the name "Perry."

 c.1896 - This image with "New Los Angeles Theatre" on the side of the building appeared on page 75 of "Los Angeles: Then and Now," a 200 page book edited by Atchison & Eshelman "Historians, etc." and published by George Rice & Sons in 1897.
 It's in the Library of Congress collection and can be viewed on the site HathiTrust.
-Thanks to David Kimbrough for locating the photo for inclusion in a post on the DTLA Facebook page.
+Thanks to David Kimbrough for locating the photo for inclusion in a post on the DTLA Facebook group.

 c.1900 - An entrance detail from the Los Angeles Public Library collection.
 Note the row of light bulbs added under the edge of the marquee.

 1902 - Looking north with Lyceum Hall in the middle of the 200 block with the turret of the Los Angeles Theatre beyond.
-It was a post of Murray Cohen on the Photos of Los Angeles Facebook page.
+It was a post of Murray Cohen on the Photos of Los Angeles private Facebook group.
 Thanks to Deanna Bayless for spotting the post on Facebook.
 The USC Digital Library has a fuzzier version of this photo with no writing on the bottom from the California Historical Society.
 They date it as c.1905.

 c.1905 - In this photo from the Herald Examiner collection at the Los Angeles Public Library note the Orpheum signage and their flag drawn in at the top of the turret.